Click on a question or topic to reveal more information

 Portrait and wedding photographers are welcome to use the lobbies of Levels Four, Five and Nine free of charge with the following restrictions:

-- Photography must not interfere with any previously scheduled Guthrie activity, particularly in the lobbies during pre-show activity.
+- Photography must not interfere with any previously scheduled Guthrie activity, especially in the lobbies during pre-show activity.
+For the convenience and safety of our patrons, photography of any group must cease one hour before any scheduled show time; the Guthrie show schedule is always available online.

 - Photographer must be self-contained, with no additional or free-standing equipment (i.e. no tripods, lights, electrical cords, etc.)